 Only graduates of accredited PA programs may take the Physician Assistant National Certifying Exam (PANCE) administered by the National Commission on Certification of Physician Assistants.
 PA graduates who pass the PANCE use the title Physician Assistant-Certified or PA-C.

-To maintain national certification, PAs must complete 100 hours of continuing medical education every two years and take a recertification exam every six years.
+To maintain national certification, PAs must complete 100 hours of continuing medical education every 2 years and take a recertification exam every 6 to 10 years.

 In order to practice, PAs must obtain a state license.
 All states require that PAs graduate from an accredited PA program and pass the PANCE.